 Within vegetarians, you can break it up into sub-segments

-- A section who would run away at the sound or smell of meat
+- A section that would run away at the sound or smell of meat

 - Then you have the moderate vegetarians who don’t eat meat themselves but they are okay going to a multi-cuisine restaurant that serves non-veg on the same table.